formalsec/wasp/README.md

 ```
 #### Table 2

-To obtain the results from Table 2 for WASP run the command
+To obtain the results from Table 2 for WASP run the following
-(inside the directory `/home/wasp/Collections-C`):
+command:

 ```sh
 ./run.py
 ```

-This test script will create a file called `table.csv` with
+The script terminates after around 60s and creates a file called
-the results summarised.
+`table.csv`, which contains the results for Table 2 for WASP.
 To obtain the results for only one row of the table point
 the script to the desired category: